jmsz/lab3/README.md

-# NE 204 Lab 1 ReadMe
+# NE 204 Lab 2 ReadMe

-This repo contains the necessary parts to perform the analysis and compile the write-up of Lab 1.
+This repo contains the necessary parts to perform the analysis and compile the write-up of Lab 2.

 Please use Python 2.7.

-The following packages are required: numba, numpy, math, matplotlib, lmfit, tables, csv, time
+The following packages are required: numpy, math, matplotlib, tables, csv

-Note that this does not perform the full analysis due to the inconvenience of downloading large data files.
-The data includes tenevents.txt, which contains digitized signals for 10 events, with a 10 ns sampling interval.
-The other text files (3 files with the names 'co_energies.txt', 'cs_energies.txt', 'am_energies.txt') contain the amplitudes of signals from much larger data sets after the application of a trapezoidal filter that was optimized for energy resolution.

-The analysis command does all of the parts of the analysis which can be demonstrated using these smaller data sets.
+Two data files are available for downloading.
+These are csv files containing for each event the ADC value (determined by the SIS3302 DAQ on-board trapezoidal filter) and the rise time (t90-t10) for that pulse calculated with the calculate_rise_time function in the lab2_analysis_functions.py script.
+The rise time calculation in not run here to avoid the need for large amounts of data.

+Running the analysis performs an evaluation of risetime selection cuts on the peak-to-compton ratio and peak-to-total ratio.
+Additionally, the sigggen.py script is run, which generates predicted signal shapes.

 ## How to run analysis